acha-r/MovieManager/README.md

 # MovieManager
 The Movie Manager is a web application built with ASP.NET Core, C#, and SQL that allows you to manage a collection of movies.
 You can add, edit, and delete movies, as well as view details about each movie.
-This README provides essential information on how to set up and use the Movie Manager.

 ## Features